How A’maree’s Is Branding Its Store on Newport Beach’s Mariners Mile

 Like most retail tenants, they had to negotiate with their landlord over rent this spring.
 The waterfront building has a new owner, Mx3 Ventures, in the process of developing an 8-acre, mixed-use harbor front property on either side, but A’maree’s “can stay as long as they would like to stay,” said the real estate investment firm’s chief executive officer Manouch Moshayedi.

 Indeed, the modernist 1961 building (designed by Thornton Ladd and John Kelsey, the architects of Pasadena’s Norton Simon Museum) with arched bay view windows has become synonymous with the store, which relocated there 12 years ago.
-It’s also the logo for its new web site, created with the help of consultant John Targon, late of Marc Jacobs and Baja East.
+It’s also the logo for its new web site, created with the help of consultant John Targon, late of Marc Jacobs and Baja East, and his firm BFD Media.

 In addition to branding the store, the site is designed to be a full-circle fashion and lifestyle experience, showcasing a push into contemporary and vintage home furnishings through a collaboration with Milan-based Nilufar Gallery, whose owner Nina Yashar is a fan of the sisters’ “eclectic and elegant style.”